darthrootbeer/imp-awards-scraper/README.md

 8. **Confirm** - Asks if you want to proceed with the download (yes/no)
 9. **Download** - If confirmed, downloads the highest available resolution to an organized folder structure
 10. **Skip** - If genres blocked, resolution unavailable, or you decline, the poster is skipped

+### Email Digest Workflow

+1. **State Tracking** – `digest_state.json` records poster URLs that have already been emailed (or intentionally skipped).
+2. **Crawl Latest Pages** – The crawler walks the `latest` archive, following “older” pages until it encounters a tracked poster or reaches the `--digest-pages` limit.
+3. **Download & Reuse** – Posters are downloaded or reused from disk using the same resolution and genre rules as standard downloads.
+4. **Digest Email** – `email_sender.py` batches posters, generates thumbnails, and emails them, optionally prefixing subjects with `[TEST]`.
+5. **State Update** – Successful sends update the tracker so future digests only include genuinely new additions; skipped posters move to the ignored list.

 ## Resolution Priority (Configurable)